jacobEwing/manylandCode/space/README.md

         *   placing the warp animation
         *   bumping the user upward to close the holder
         *   erasing the block at 0, -1, which breaks the feedback loop keeping the current location componets rendered (planet, station, etc.)
-        *   gives them the action "TARGET RESET", which triggers the script of that name execute
+        *   gives them the action "WARP RESET", which triggers the script of that name execute, removing all "AT [location]" and "TARGET [location]" states.
         *   sets their new location state (e.g. "THEY ARE AT KARRAKAS")
     2. Provide feedback for operations that are not valid.
 As of this writing that includes:
         *   Pressing "beam" when not at a planet